Meeting the needs of families affected by fetal alcohol spectrum disorder: the SSA talks to Aliy Brown from FASD Hub Scotland

 Aliy Brown is FASD Project Manager and Service Lead for FASD Hub Scotland, which is managed by Adoption UK Scotland.
 Follow the work of FASD Hub Scotland on Twitter: @FasdhubScotland #FASDWorkingTogether #FASDThinkDifferently

-This interview was published as part of The Pregnancy Edit for September 2021.
+This article was published as part of The Pregnancy Edit for September 2021.
 If you are interested in writing a blog or participating in an interview about alcohol-related harm in pregnancy for the SSA website, please contact Natalie Davies at firstname.lastname@example.org.

 The opinions expressed in this post reflect the views of the author(s) and do not necessarily represent the opinions or official positions of the SSA.